ereedsanchez/AI-Critters-STEP-2024/README.md

 ###### Learning Goals and Industry Context:
-- Students will be able understand how to AI computer vision concepts and create a DIY Camera using WyzeCam or ESP32
+- Students will be able explore AI computer vision concepts.
+- Students will learn how to create and program IOT Camera and firmware using WyzeCam or ESP32.
-- Students will leave knowing
+- Students will leave knowing methods for creating outdoor housing for cameras.
-- Machines make decisions based on data provided to them
-- That data contains the bias of the people who entered it
-- Considering this bias allows you to think about how to counteract it

 ###### Implementation: 2.0.1 - 2.3.2
-- Final Outcome or Product: Create an AI model with Teachable Machine of students face and run it on AI Object Detection model in P5Javascript, where it will display a coded self portrait.
+Final Outcome or Product:
+- Create an AI model with Teachable Machine of students face and run it on AI Object Detection model in P5 Javascript, where it will display a coded self portrait.
+- Create P5 project with Teachable machine using their bodies to create "letters" and then showing the letter on screen.

 ##### <ins>2.0.1 : Monday </ins>
 - Build an AI computer from computer parts.